 Calendar’s faster, easier workflows

-In addition, the New Job window opens with a fly-out panel for selecting the Ordering Firm.
+In addition, the New Job window opens with a fly-out panel for selecting the ordering firm.
 Not a single click required to get to the first thing you will probably know when contacted about a job.
 Enter a few keystrokes to find the firm or add a new firm right there in the job.

 Contact’s info accessible from within jobs

-In RB9, you can select both scheduling contacts (people who call in a job, often a secretary or legal assistant) and ordering contacts (person who will appear at the depo or who is ordering services, usually a lawyer) from the RB9 Contacts database.
+In RB, you can select both scheduling contacts (people who call in a job, often a secretary or legal assistant) and ordering contacts (person who will appear at the depo or who is ordering services, usually a lawyer) from the Contacts database.
 This way, if you need to contact the scheduling contact to confirm the job or if you have questions, you can easily access their contact information from within the job.

-RB9 guides you through workflows, but you choose what and when you input information and send communications.
-For example, when assigning a resource to a task, RB9 will ask if you want to notify the resource when you save the assignment.
+RB guides you through workflows, but you choose what and when you input information and send communications.
+For example, when assigning a resource to a task, RB will ask if you want to notify the resource when you save the assignment.
 You can send the notice from within the task right then, or choose to do it any time later, such as if you prefer to send a batch of assignments all at once.
 (You also get the same options when canceling tasks.)